boshtannik/embedded-nano-mesh/README.md

 ## Porting to other platforms
 While initially designed to be able to run at least on Atmega328p microcontollers - it can run natively on huge variety of other platforms and operating systems.
-Protocol is using `embedded-serial` crate to depend on MutBlockingTX and MutNonBlockingRX traits which shall be implemented and provided during use of the library, for methods `update`, `send_ping_pong` and `send_with_transaction`.
+Protocol is using `embedded-io` trait to communicate with radio modules.

 ## Issues and discussions:
 Contacs are: